 Q: How do I register for the conference?

-A: Here at this website.
+A: When registration opens, students can register directly on this website.
 The registration fee is $5 per student and free for parents.
 Need based scholarships will be available by simply checking the scholarship box next to the payment information in the registration.
 Payment will be required to ensure your spot in the conference and must be received by the payment deadline

 After completing the registration process, you’ll receive a confirmation email.
 You will receive your schedule with assigned workshops at registration on the day of the conference.